njmmatthieu/open-targets/README.md

 references in code to minimize human error.
 All dataset and field classes can be found in `open_targets/data/schema.py`.

+**Naming Conventions:**
+- All dataset classes are prefixed with `Dataset` (e.g., `DatasetTargets`, `DatasetDiseases`)
-All dataset and field classes are prefixed with `Dataset` and `Field`, respectively.
-Field names follow their structural location in their datasets.
+- All field classes are prefixed with `Field` (e.g., `FieldTargetsId`, `FieldTargetsApprovedSymbol`)
+- Field names follow their structural location in their datasets.
 For example, `FieldTargetsHallmarksAttributes` represents the `attributes` field in the `targets` dataset, under the `hallmarks` field.

+**Usage:**
-The schema can be used for data discovery and is utilized in node/edge definitions.
+The schema classes are used throughout node/edge definitions to reference datasets and fields in a type-safe manner.
+This enables:
+- IDE autocompletion and type checking
+- Early detection of schema mismatches
+- Clear documentation of data structure
+- Refactoring safety when schema changes

+The schema is generated from Open Targets metadata using code generation (see [Code Generation](#code-generation)).

 ## Custom Node/Edge Definitions